 With this type of model, the lead score is broken out into both a letter and a number.

-The letter represents the level of fit the lead has and is articulated as either A, B, C, D, E – where A is the highest fit and E is the lowest.
+The letter represents the level of fit the lead has and is articulated as either A, B, C, or D–where A is the highest fit and D is the lowest.

-The number represents the level of engagement a lead has and is articulated as either 1, 2, 3, 4, 5 – where 1 is the highest level of engagement and 5 is the lowest.
+The number represents the level of engagement a lead has and is articulated as either 1, 2, 3, or 4–where 1 is the highest level of engagement and 4 is the lowest.

-Companies that employ a co-dynamic lead scoring model typically understand who their buyers are, what sort of activities are indicators of buying behaviour and see not only the benefits to understanding both what the prospect does but also who they are.
+Companies that employ a co-dynamic lead scoring model typically understand who their buyers are, and what sort of activities are indicators of buying behavior and see not only the benefits to understanding both what the prospect does but also who they are.

 You may have guessed.
 At Breadcrumbs, we root for them.
 We root for you, really.
 Our mission is to enable 2,000 companies -which at 500 free leads per month will be a cool 1,000,000 leads scored on a monthly basis- to take it to the next level and be the first early adopters of this new modern take of lead scoring.

 Do you want to be one of those companies?
-Sign up for free with Breadcrumbs here to get started with your lead scoring model today or use our intuitive model builder to create an entirely custom one.
+Sign up for free with Breadcrumbs to get started with your lead scoring model today, or use our intuitive model builder to create an entirely custom one.

-In this article we discussed what’s in a lead scoring model, how do you make one and three different approaches to a lead scoring model – including when to use them – so that by the end of this page, you’ll know the right lead scoring model to use for your business to close more deals.
+In this article, we discussed what’s in a lead scoring model and how you make one and three different approaches to a lead scoring model–including when to use them–so that by the end of this page, you’ll know the right lead scoring model to use for your business to close more deals.